How I drastically improved my photography with just 2 little decisions

 Decision 1 - Focus on just one thing

-Before focusing on just one part of all these completely different types of photography, I just tried out the full range of themes by doing macro photography (bought a currently unused 70-300mm lens for that), and tried so many diverse long time exposures, started to shoot people, etc...
+Before focusing on just one part of all these completely different types of photography, I just tried out the full range of themes by doing macro photography (bought a currently unused 70-300mm lens for that), and tried so many diverse long-time exposures, started to shoot people, etc...

 To cut a long story short, I wanted to try everything but I never had the chance to improve because every photo needed a completely different mindset and other technical aspects.
-My advice for you is to start focussing right now.
+My advice for you is to start focusing right now.
 I liked landscape photography the most so my decision for just one single lens led me to a 17-50mm.
 If you love portrait photography it may be another one based on what's important for you to start with.
 As I was only shooting with this minimal gear, I noticed that my view for good perspectives got so much better and even my people photography made a huge passive improvement.
 I only noticed this after I was asked to shoot at a wedding this year.
 I was very surprised about the results and even told the bridal couple before that they shouldn't expect too much as I hadn’t taken portrait photos in a long time (and to be honest they were really bad at that time).
 And guess what – I only used this one lens again that I am very familiar with by now.
 Fewer opportunities but much more time to focus on the important aspects and timings of a wedding for me as a beginner in wedding photography.

 Manarola, Cinque Terre